MKazmTECHNI/MKazmTECHNI/README.md

-# 👨‍💻 Full-Stack Developer & Python Enthusiast
+# 👨‍💻 Full-Stack Web Developer & Python Enthusiast

 Hi there!
 I'm a junior student full-stack web developer with a passion for building dynamic websites and creating efficient Python applications.
 I enjoy learning new technologies and continuously improving my coding skills.